jimmyharris/vimfiles/README.md

 ### Instalation instructions

-It is highly recomended that you fork this repository for your own use.
+It is highly recommended that you fork this repository for your own use.

 #### Mac/Linux

 Clone your forked repository to `~/.vim`.

-Update and initalize the submodules.
+Update and initialize the submodules.

 Then symlink `vimrc` and `gvimrc` to `~/.vimrc` and `~/.gvimrc` respectively.

 #### Windows

-This works best when using Git for Windows and a verison of [Vim](http://sourceforge.net/projects/cream/files/Vim/) with python and ruby scripting bindings.
+This works best when using Git for Windows and a version of [Vim](http://sourceforge.net/projects/cream/files/Vim/) with python and ruby scripting bindings.